iptch/trend-radar/README.md

 ![Devbox](https://img.shields.io/badge/built_with_devbox-true?style=flat&logo=devbox&link=https%3A%2F%2Fwww.jetify.com%2Fdocs%2Fdevbox%2F)
 ![Python](https://img.shields.io/badge/Python-3.13-blue?logo=python)

-### A small script to generate wordclouds with tooltips, meant to be used as a way to easily display our trends and some additional information about them.
+### A small script to generate wordclouds, meant to be used as a way to easily display our trends and some additional information about them.

 [Usage](#usage) |
 [Adding Trends](#adding-trends) |